icon

 #HHWT Tip: Bring your water bottle too! water bottle!
 Water fountains are available in various spots around the 4 wildlife parks, so you can refill your bottle any time.

 #HHWT Tip: For a less strenuous option to explore the park, you can opt for the guided tram tour that goes around the park (stopping at 4 tram stops along the way).
-It costs SGD5 per adult and SGD3 per child - it's free for those with the Park Hopper Plus ticket!
+It's complimentary and comes with any ticket purchased!
+You can find out more here.

 4. Check out the special encounters and wildlife tours

-There's also a selection of guided tours available at the zoo for a more tailored experience, including the Wild Discoverer Tour where you'll a chance to interact with giant tortoises and giraffes, the RepTopia tour for a closer encounter with the reptiles of the zoo as well as a private buggy tour.
+There's also a selection of guided tours available at the zoo for a more tailored experience, including the RepTopia tour for a closer encounter with the reptiles of the zoo as well as a private buggy tour through the Zoo Adventure Tour.
 Find out more about the tours available and their prices here!